NileshSP/ReactJsBatteryNotifier/README.md

 # ReactJsBatteryNotifier
-Sample web app built using react for triggering battery notifications as per settings preferences suggested by user
+Sample web app built using react for triggering battery notifications as per setting preferences suggested by user

 App only works in battery api supported chrome browser